 In this story, I’m examining what happens when you feel something shift in your partner and you have to make huge life changes.

-One of my favorite themes is how we fit into the the world.
+One of my favorite themes is how we fit into the world.
 In this story, it’s really about if humans can find a place in a world of spirits.

 The location of the Utagawa’s print, Oji, is north of Tokyo.
 There could be more than one Oji in Japan, but I think it refers to the one north of Tokyo, in Saitama.
 It’s now a stop of the northern-bound shinkansen lines.
-I chose to set my short story in a fictional location based on the sand dunes of Tottori prefecture.
-I liked the idea of a really isolated location and making it even more sparse than in Utagawa’s image.